mitjanikolaus/childes-speech-acts/README.md

 Test the classifier on the [Rollins corpus](https://childes.talkbank.org/access/Eng-NA/Rollins.html):
 1. Use the steps described above to download the corpus and preprocess it.
 2. Test the classifier on the corpus.
+Always make sure that you use the same feature selection args (e.g. `--use-pos`) as during training!
    ```
    python crf_test.py --data data/rollins_preprocessed.p -m checkpoints/crf/ --use-pos --use-bi-grams --use-repetitions
    ```